tomiwa123/DailyLog/README.md

 A simple tracker for your most important daily habits

 The only interesting technical aspect is the file parsing for log management.
-That is parsing the document to insert log updates correctly.
+That is parsing the document to insert log updates at the correct date and time.

 This program creates a DailyLog.txt file.
 A habit journal.